kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 - `/anything/{**}`
 - `/{**}`

 Understanding the relationship between paths and methods in a rule is crucial to avoid unexpected behavior.
-For instance, the following APIRule configuration excludes the `POST` and `GET` methods for the path `/anything/one` with `noAuth`.
+For example, the following APIRule configuration excludes the `POST` and `GET` methods for the path `/anything/one` with `noAuth`.
 This happens because the rule with the path `/anything/{**}` shares at least one common method (`GET`) with a preceding rule.

 ```yaml
 ...